Perfect pet-friendly Pembrokeshire

 Dog-friendly accommodation in Pembrokeshire

-If you’re hoping to get away to the picturesque Pembrokeshire coast with your four-legged friend this summer – or indeed at any time as we’re open year round – we’d love to welcome you to Celtic Haven.
+If you’re hoping to get away with your four-legged friend this summer – or indeed at any time as we’re open year round – we’d love to welcome you to Celtic Haven.

 Our dog-friendly holiday cottages are not only located in a breath-taking position overlooking Caldey Island, but we’re a stone’s throw from an array of beautiful beaches and the Pembrokeshire Coast Path runs right past our cottages.